mattmakai/fullstackpython.com/source/content/pages/07-web-development/12-template-engines.markdown

 ### Mako
-[Mako](/mako.html) is the default templating engine for the [Pyramid web framework](/pyramid.html) and has wide support as a replacement template engine for many [other web frameworks](/other-web-frameworks.html).
+[Mako](/mako.html) was the default templating engine for the Pylons web framework and is one of many template engines supported by [Pyramid](/pyramid.html).
+Mako has wide support as a replacement template engine for many [other web frameworks](/other-web-frameworks.html) as well.

 ### Other Python template engine implementations